 We currently do not own or operate any manufacturing facilities.
 For Proclarix, we outsource manufacturing to a CMO in Germany.
 The manufacturing of Proclarix is outsourced to a CMO in Germany.
 All of the key reagents used in Proteomedix's IVD kits (i.e., antigens and antibodies) are proprietary and owned exclusively by Proteomedix.
 These reagents are produced by an independent supplier in Germany and shipped to the CMO for manufacturing of the IVD kits.
-The development and production of the Proclarix risk calculator software and the hosting of the Proclarix risk calculator software are performed by external suppliers.
+The development and production of the Proclarix risk calculator software are performed by external suppliers.
 For ENTADFI, we utilize third-party manufacturers for the pharmaceuticals, bottle fill, finish, labeling, bottle serialization, warehousing, and distribution.